LuisFelipeFrancisco/Curso-JNMoura/README.md

 # .ReadKey() method

 The ReadKey() method is used to read a key from the console.
 It returns a ConsoleKeyInfo object.

+# .Convert.ToInt32() method

+The Convert.ToInt32() method is used to convert a string to an integer.
+It returns an integer value.